Shaaali/identity-apps/docs/guides/authentication/mfa/add-totp-login.md

     <img :src="$withBase('/assets/img/guides/mfa/totp/enter-otp-token.png')" alt="User enters OTP token in Asgardeo" width="300">
 6. Click **Continue**.

-If the QR code is deleted from the authentictor app, there is no way to recover it from the application's end.
-In a scenario like this the user should <a :href="$withBase('/guides/user-self-service/enable-totp/')">enable TOTP</a> through the <b>Multi Factor Authentication</b> option in the My Account portal.
+If the QR code is deleted from the authenticator app, there is no way to recover it from the application's end.
+In a scenario like this, the user should enroll TOTP through the <b>Multi Factor Authentication</b> option in the My Account portal.
+Learn more about <a :href="$withBase('/guides/user-self-service/enable-totp/')">enrolling TOTP from My Account</a>.